100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 export default createRootReducer;
 ```

 To display list of notes, we first define the component for displaying one note.
-It will be defined in `Note.js` file.
+It will be `Note` component in the `Note.js` file.
 It just displays the content of the note as a text.

 ```jsx
 // frontend/src/components/notes/Note.js